graphitemaster/breaking_the_physical_limits_of_fonts/README.md

   RGB RGB RGB RGB
 ```

-* Note: Each cluster of characters is **exactly** one pixel
+* Each cluster of characters is **exactly** one pixel
-* Note: The order I've decided to put them in is called _RGB_ order, there's other orders like _BGR_ where blue comes first.
+* The order I've decided to put them in is called _RGB_ order, there's other orders like _BGR_ where blue comes first.
 The most common order is _RGB_ however.

 I've taken some creative freedoms of laying out the pixels in a 2D fashion so it's more obvious how it maps, however computers don't actually have 2D memory, their memory is 1D.
 So the above 4x4 example would actually be: